faithang/date-ideas-bot/README.md

 # Date ideas bot
-Telegram bot written in Python.
+Tiny little Telegram bot written in Python & hosted on Heroku.
 Weekend project to try out Notion APIs.
-Hosted on Heroku.

 ## What you can do
 * Get a random date suggestion when you're feeling uninspired